b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 > of the Julia's conventions to mark a function that modifies its arguments.

-In general, you should try to write a function that does not modify its arguments (it often causes errors in big programs).
+In general, you should try to write a function that does not modify its arguments (as modification often causes errors, especially in big programs).
 However, such modifications are sometimes useful, therefore Julia allows you to do so, but you should always be explicit about it.
 That is why it is customary to end the name of the function with `!` (exclamation mark draws attention).

-Additionally, observe that `T` can still be of any type, but we require `newElt` to be of the same type as the elements in `vect`.
-Moreover, since we modify the arguments we wrote `return nothing` and removed returned type after functions name, i.e. we used [`) where T` instead of `)::T where T`].
+Additionally, observe that `T` can be of any type, but we require `newElt` to be of the same type as the elements in `vect`.
+Moreover, since we modify the arguments we wrote `return nothing` (to be explicit we do not retur a thing) and removed returned type after functions name, i.e. we used [`) where T` instead of `)::T where T`].

 Let's see how the functions work.